A Wooden Puppet

 God spoke to Jonah, son of Amittai, ordering that he should hurry to the exceeding city of Nineveh and be an alarm to her people against a destruction purposed by Him, at whom her evil eyes were glaring.
 However, Jonah went away for Tarshish, thus disobeying God.
 [Verses 1 - 3, Chapter 1, Book of Jonah, Old Testament]

-As is often the case with cities in all ages and land, it was bad.
+As is often the case with cities in all ages and lands, Nineveh was not an honorable one.
 Corruption, iniquity and deception were practiced at all levels of the society.
-Ever increasing imbalance of wealth invited violence, which strived to restore the balance in vain, aggravating insecurity, and murder was everyday's news.
-Excessive violence was vented outward; bandits went to sack foreign communities and took home captives and spoils, bringing about wars.
-The history of attacking and being attacked increased their hatred and fear of foreigners so much that they became excessively cruel and was notorious for flaying war prisoners alive.
+Ever increasing imbalance of wealth invited violence, which strived to restore the balance in vain, only aggravating insecurity until terrorism was no longer a news.
+Overflowing violence was vented outward: bandits went to sack foreign communities and took home captives and spoils, bringing about wars.
+The history of the vicious cycle of attacking and being overly retaliated increased their hatred and fear of foreigners so much that they became excessively cruel and was notorious for flaying war prisoners alive.
 They scarcely feared gods.

 Then, gods for Ninevites were usually idols of various myths and traditions, made by human hands in the shape of a human being or an animal or a mixture of them, which is called demigod.
 The idols were enshrined at various places in the city, and a wealthy family would boast of having two or more idols in their house.
 No small number of these gods, however, were vague about their origins of divinity, and a human-shaped idol in a shrine of a handsome temple could originally have been a wooden puppet used in a puppet show, nobody knowing how it had ever found its way up into the shrine.
 Such a thing was not uncommon with regard to human beings either, in that a genuine human being would be raised to rank as a divinity and treated as a living god for a reason that he or she did or was said to have done something that seemed unexplainable unless he or she were a god.

-And these gods, living or not, were far cry from the concept of a righteous and almighty being, the creator of the universe, and were more like Greek gods and goddesses, who fall short of the almightiness and, like human beings, can be unrighteous, sometimes setting examples of immoral nature.
+Now, the gods, living or not, worshipped by Ninevites were far cry from the concept of a righteous and almighty being, the creator of the universe, and were more like Greek gods and goddesses, who fall short of the almightiness and, like human beings, can be unrighteous, sometimes setting examples of immoral nature.

 Thus, for many Ninevites the gods they daily saw were not such terrible beings to fear.
 But authorities exalted gods to extract wealth from the citizens.
+Many stories were concocted to deify the gods.
+The story makers and the cohorts availed themselves of the wealth gained.
 So, for example, in temples, where gods were usually wooden idols overlaid with gold or silver plates, which were cast from articles offered by worshippers, the priests would steal pieces from the gods for their private use.
 Their wives would pilfer the sacrifices offered to these gods and sell them, but would not give any to the poor.
 In fact, the general tendency was that the higher in hierarchy did a Ninevite rank, the less pious he or she turned.
 Gods were used by them to justify the hierarchy by which they could maintain their privileges, while they scarcely did justice to the gods.

 Thus, the authorities would punish people who were found tending to be blasphemous, while they themselves were more so in fact.
 Furthermore, they employed the authority of gods to persecute those who were weak or ignorant to miseries by abusing religious doctrines.
 Thus, pious or not, a citizen would fear the authorities far more than gods.